MengyiShu/RASC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The objective of the tool is to reproduce and improve the workflow of the single cell RNA analysis which includes processing and filtering the data, calculating dimension reduction, unsupervised clustering,and cell type annotation.
+`RASC` is a tool that reproduce and improve the workflow of the single cell RNA analysis which includes processing and filtering the data, calculating dimension reduction, unsupervised clustering,and cell type annotation.
 The goal of scRNA analysis is to do clustering and classifying cells at single cell level.
 It will perform analysis on the gene expression in every cell with a reference, then annotating the corresponding cell types.The reference should includes the unique gene